camunda/camunda-docs/docs/self-managed/platform-deployment/docker.md

 Login Succeeded
 ```

-Please see the [instructions below](#web-modeler-1) on how to use the Web Modeler images with Docker Compose.
+See the [instructions below](#web-modeler-1) on how to use the Web Modeler images with Docker Compose.

 ## Docker Compose